-This article is part one of a three part series where I take stock (non pun intended) of Rakesh Jhunjhunwala and his stock picking model.
-In part 1, I shall look closely at not just the multibagger stocks Rakesh Jhunjhunwala bought in his early years but also delve into the valuation models he utilized and what influenced his investing philosophy.
+This article is part one of a three part series.
+In this post, I take stock (non pun intended) of Rakesh Jhunjhunwala and his stock picking model.
+I shall also look closely at not just the multibagger stocks Rakesh Jhunjhunwala bought in his early years.
+And also delve into the valuation models he utilized and what influenced his investing philosophy.

 A Young Rakesh Jhunjhunwala & Fascinations with The Stock Markets

 Rakesh Jhunjhunwala was born on 5th July 1960 in Hyderabad and grew up in Mumbai.
-Son of an Income Tax Officer who too had an interest in stocks, a young Rakesh Jhunjhunwala started dabbling in the education of stocks while still in college.
-He would say “when I was a young child, he & his friends would drink in the evening and discuss the stock market.
+Son of an Income Tax Officer, a young Rakesh Jhunjhunwala started dabbling in stocks while still in college.
+He would say: “when I was a young child, he & his friends would drink in the evening and discuss the stock market.
 I would listen to them and one day I asked him why do these prices fluctuate.
 He told me to check if there is a news item in the newspaper”

 Success is not final.
 Failure is not fatal.
 It is the courage to continue that counts.Sir Winston Churchill

-Rakesh Jhunjhunwala has been given many names in the media and press – The Warren Buffett of India or the King of Bull Market or the Big Bull.
+Rakesh Jhunjhunwala has been given many names in the media and press.
+He’s called The Warren Buffett of India or the King of Bull Market or the Big Bull.
 While he is glorified and made the poster boy of stock market investing, to his credit Mr. Jhunjhunwala looks at himself as the “common sense investor”.
-He looks at a problem with a much simpler framework as compared to how we sense that stock researchers are looking into the problem.
+He looks at a problem with a much simpler framework.
+It is a far cry different from the complex frameworks research analysts publish in business newspapers.

 Let me explain common sense in my own simple non-RJ viewpoint.
 I call it “galle mein kitna paisa hai” framework.

-You are presented with a company which offers you ₹10 crores of profits per annum and it’s yours to buy for ₹100 crores.
+You are presented with a company which offers you ₹10 crores of profits per annum.
+It’s yours to buy for ₹100 crores.
 Would you go for it?

-That’s a PE ratio of 10 or in my simpleton words – “you have to pay ₹10 now for ₹1 of earnings each year”.
+That’s a PE ratio of 10.
+Or simply – “you have to pay ₹10 now for ₹1 of earnings each year”.

 Some may say yes, others no. But you will be interested if a better deal comes across.

-A PE Ratio of 5 is certainly better than a PE Ratio of 10 which gives you a higher possibility to say “Yes!” now rather than ‘No’
+A PE Ratio of 5 is certainly better than a PE Ratio of 10.
+This gives you a higher possibility to say “Yes!” now rather than ‘No’

 But this is exactly where this deal does not pass my “galle mein kitna paisa hai” framework

-Like any investor, I am investing hard money in this company so that the company can create money for me in the future.
-However if I were to do a simple cashflow, here’s what I see
+Like any investor, I am investing hard money in this company so that it can create money for me in the future.
+However if I were to do a simple cashflow, here’s what I see:

 Cash spent by me in Year 0 = ₹50 crores